bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

 - Configured permission sets require the `--no-sync-snap` replication option.
 Without this option, Syncoid creates semi-ephemeral snapshots at runtime, which would otherwise require the dangerous `destroy` permission.

 - The initial replication must be performed to a non-existent dataset, for example `backuppool/replicated-push/workstation1/encrypted/<pool-name>` (`<pool-name>` will be created automatically during the first replication).

+- Local replication can be used to preseed the backup (for example [USB Replication](../replication-usb-syncoid)).

 - Please visit the [Sanoid wiki](https://github.com/jimsalterjrs/sanoid/wiki) for explanations of all Syncoid options and Sanoid configuration.